Board

 Imogen Hart

-Imogen teaches in the History of Art Department at the University of California, Berkeley.
-She works on modern art and material culture in Britain, especially the objects and interiors associated with the Arts and Crafts movement.
-Her book Arts and Crafts Objects (Manchester University Press, 2010) includes two chapters on William Morris.
+Imogen Hart is a Teaching Fellow in the History of Art at Oxford Brookes University.
+Previously, she worked at the Yale Center for British Art (2007–2013) and taught at the University of California, Berkeley (2013–2022).
+Her book Arts and Crafts Objects (Manchester University Press, 2010) includes two chapters on William Morris: “The homes of William Morris” and “Objects at Morris & Co.”
 She is co-editor, with Jason Edwards, of Rethinking the Interior, c.
 1867–1896: Aestheticism and Arts and Crafts (Ashgate, 2010), which features her chapter “An ‘enchanted interior’: William Morris at Kelmscott House.”
 She has contributed chapters on William Morris to William Morris and the Art of Everyday Life, edited by Wendy Parkins (Cambridge Scholars Publishing, 2010); The Cambridge Companion to the Pre-Raphaelites, edited by Elizabeth Prettejohn (Cambridge University Press, 2012); Palaces of Art: Whistler and the Art Worlds of Aestheticism, edited by Lee Glazer and Linda Merrill (Smithsonian Institution Scholarly Press, 2013); and Teaching William Morris, edited by Elizabeth Carolyn Miller and Jason D. Martinek (Farleigh Dickinson Univ.
 Press, 2019).
-Her article “Craft, War, and Cultural Diplomacy: Modern British Crafts in the United States, 1942–1945” appeared in Winterthur Portfolio 53:2–3 (Summer/Autumn 2019).
-Her most recent book is Sculpture and the Decorative in Britain and Europe, Seventeenth-Century to Contemporary (Bloomsbury, 2020), a collection of essays co-edited with Claire Jones.
+Her article “May Morris, Dorothy Walker, and the Legacies of the Arts and Crafts Interior” appeared in the December 2023 issue of the Journal of Interior Design.
+Imogen is currently working with Thomas Cooper on a co-edited book, Critical Histories of the Arts and Crafts Movement, which is forthcoming from Manchester University Press.

 Mark Samuels Lasner